Text

 Scene C · Equity

-INTERPRETER STANDBY Mr. Reyes speaks Spanish only DISCHARGE INSTRUCTIONS English only
+INTERPRETER STANDBY Her husband speaks Spanish only DISCHARGE INSTRUCTIONS English only

 Scene S2-C · Stroke Recovery · Post-tPA · Day 2

-Mrs. Reyes received tPA, now post-stroke Day 2.
-Mr. Reyes speaks only Spanish.
-Discharge instructions are English-only.
+Mrs. Reyes is post-stroke Day 2 after tPA.
+She and her husband speak only Spanish, and the discharge instructions are English-only.
 The bed is needed in 2 hours.

 D-09 Cultural HumilityD-11 EquityTeach-Back